SumitM01/Containerization-of-a-microservice-application/README.md

 ## Conclusion
 To conclude, the project provides a cost efficient way to manage infrastructure by using containers to host applications.
 I have successfully conatinerized the existing application using docker and uploaded the images to dockerhub for your viewing.
 As documented in this markdown format file, I have invested a significant amount of time in researching, learning, debugging to implement this project.
-If you appreciate this document please share with friends and do give it a try.
+If you appreciate this document please star it and share it with your friends.
 ## References
 - https://www.udemy.com/course/decodingdevops
 - https://github.com/devopshydclub/vprofile-project/tree/docker